Nintendo Land: Team attractions

 Based on the Pikmin series.
 One player controls Captain Olimar who can command tiny Pikmin using the Wii U GamePad, whilst four additional players (as red, blue, yellow and white Pikmin) can control larger Pikmin using the Wii Remotes.
 Players must work together to help navigate levels and defeat enemies, including a boss at the end of the stage.
-When the boss is defeated, the players board Olimar's ship.
+When the boss is defeated, the players board the Hocotate ship from Pikmin 2.
 There is also a Versus Mode where the players compete for candy.